brettmartin4/simtwo/README.md

  - Write example script for time-of-flight or entanglement distribution SeQUeNCe experiment
  - Look into [pdoc](https://pdoc.dev/) for generating code documentation
     - Go back through and implement argument and return type annotations using the `from __future__ import annotations` standard from [Python PEP 563](https://peps.python.org/pep-0563/) (This will help with auto-generating docs later on, iirc)

+---

+<small><em>Simtwo is short for “Simulator 2.”
+There is, at present, no Simulator 1.
+This is intentional.
+Work on Simfour is currently underway.</em></small>